Somalia: Administrative divisions

-Northern Somalia is now de facto divided up among the autonomous regions of Puntland (which considers itself an autonomous state), Somaliland (a self-declared but unrecognised state) and newly established Khatumo State of Somalia.
+Northern Somalia is now de facto divided up among the autonomous regions of Puntland (which considers itself an autonomous state), Somaliland (a self-declared, partially-recognised state) and newly established North East State of Somalia.
 In central Somalia, Galmudug is another regional entity that emerged just south of Puntland.
 Jubaland in the far south is a fourth autonomous region within the federation.
 In 2014, a new South West State was likewise established.
 In April 2015, a formation conference was also launched for a new Hirshabelle State.

 The Federal Parliament was tasked in 2012 with selecting the ultimate number and boundaries of the autonomous regional states (officially Federal Member States) within the Federal Republic of Somalia.